danpassy/ISEN-Smart-Companion/README.md

 - Calendar Integration: to visualize not only upcoming events but also their personal schedules
 - Dark/Light Mode Toggle: A theme toggle button has been added, enabling users to switch between Dark Mode and Light Mode

-## ScreenShots
+## 📷 Screenshots

-You can have sample of the on the root of this repository on ScreenShots directory
+You can find sample screenshots in the `Screenshots` directory at the root of this repository.

 ## 📂  Release